sergiocollado/potpourri/notes_kubernetes.md

                 servicePort: 80
 ```

-or to make rules based on domain names:
+Or to make rules based on domain names:

 ```
 # ingress-domain-name-rule.yaml